EdAnalytics18/retail-analytics-BI-system-project/README.md

 The objectives of this project are to:

-- Design and implement a production-style Retail Analytics Data Warehouse using SQL Server
+- Design, build, and deploy a production-style retail analytics data warehouse using SQL Server
-- Apply a modern ELT architecture (Bronze → Silver → Gold) aligned with analytics engineering best practices
+- Apply a modern ELT architecture (Bronze → Silver → Gold), aligned with analytics engineering best practices
-- Perform dimensional data modeling (conformed star schemas) optimized for BI and analytical queries
+- Perform dimensional data modeling using conformed star schemas optimized for BI tools and ad-hoc SQL analysis
-- Integrate POS, E-commerce, Inventory, Products, Stores, and Returns data into a single source of truth
+- Integrate POS, e-commerce, inventory, product, store, and returns data into a unified single source of truth
-- Enforce data quality, consistency, and auditability through standardized cleaning and validation logic
+- Ensure data quality, auditability, and traceability through standardized validation and cleaning processes
-- Deliver business-ready analytical views that support executive reporting and operational decision-making
+- Deliver business-ready analytical views to support executive reporting and operational decision-making
 - Enable stakeholders to analyze revenue, profitability, inventory health, and returns at scale

 ---

 ## Project Description

-A retail organization operates across multiple sales channels, including physical stores (POS) and e-commerce platforms.
+A retail company operates across multiple sales channels, including physical stores and e-commerce platforms.
 Each system generates its own datasets for sales, inventory, products, and returns, resulting in fragmented data and inconsistent reporting.

 The analytics team lacks a centralized, reliable way to answer core business questions such as: